The Price of Agency

 The Eradication Trap

 Suppose we refuse the refusal.
 Suppose we demand a system that deals with evil at the source — that suppresses harmful intent before it becomes harmful action.
 Such a system needs preemptive force, and preemptive force restricts agency in advance of any demonstrated harm.
-By this volume’s own standard, that restriction is not a regrettable cost of prevention; it is harm outright — a non-defensive reduction of an agent’s viable futures.
-The instrument of eradication belongs to the category of the thing it claims to eradicate.
+By this volume’s own standard, that restriction can itself impose harm when it materially reduces an agent’s viable futures relative to an appropriate baseline.
+Its wrongfulness still depends on evidence, authority, necessity, proportionality, alternatives, and review; blanket preemption cannot escape those burdens by calling itself prevention.
+The instrument of eradication risks entering the category of the thing it claims to eradicate.

-From this follows the trap, and it is structural, not historical.
-Any system that claims the power to eradicate evil must do one of two things.
+From this follows the trap, and it is structural, not merely historical.
+A system that claims the power to eradicate evil faces two recurrent paths.
 It can redefine evil as disobedience — punish the violation of rules rather than the intention of harm, so that “dealing with evil” quietly becomes dealing with dissent.
 Or it can authorize action on suspicion and prediction — police the interior, treat beliefs as risks and profiles as verdicts.
-Both branches transfer responsibility from agents to institutions.
-Harm becomes procedural; what began as prevention settles into administration.
-The pattern does not depend on the wickedness of any particular regime.
-It follows from the logic of moral preemption itself, which is why every system that has promised to abolish evil has ended by administering it.
+Both paths transfer responsibility from agents to institutions.
+Harm becomes procedural; what began as prevention can settle into administration.
+The risk does not depend on the wickedness of a particular regime.
+It follows from the logic of moral preemption itself, and the historical systems that promised to abolish evil repeatedly administered it instead.

 The Containment Layer